-Simple Caterpillar: Caterpillar plasticine crafts for kids can be as simple or as complicated as you want them to be, and are best enjoyed when children are allowed to indulge their imagination.
-Mixing different colours of plasticine, rolling, mashing, squishing and cutting the play dough is likely to be the best part of this craft, not so much the outcome of the activity.
+Caterpillar plasticine crafts for kids can be as simple or as complicated as you want them to be and are the best enjoyable activity when children indulge their imagination.
+Mixing different colours of plasticine, rolling, smashing, squishing and cutting the playdough is likely to be the best part of this craft, not so much the outcome of the activity.
 Caterpillar plasticine crafts for preschoolers should be approached as a fun activity and not so much a display of talent.

 What you will need: Plasticine in various colours, plastic knife, marker